The Met Office has issued a yellow warning for ice from 6pm Monday 16 February to 10am Tuesday 17 February.

 Suffolk SENDIASS also provide advice to parents of children with SEND.
 You might find their ‘What is SEN’ and ‘How we can help you’ leaflets, translated into different languages including Ukrainian, helpful.

 After you have been with your host for 4 months you should expect to have a conversation with them about staying with them beyond 6 months.
-Sponsors originally signed up for 6 months and they are under no obligation to continue to 12 months.
-Their circumstances may have changed and they may ask you to look for alternative accommodation.
+Sponsors originally sign up for 6 months and they are under no obligation to continue beyond this time.
+Their circumstances may have changed, and they may ask you to look for alternative accommodation.

 You may wish to look for a host in another part of the UK.
 Suffolk County Council will not be able to help you find a new host in an area outside of Suffolk.
 When you find a new host, please ask them to email refugeesupport@suffolk.gov.uk so that Suffolk County Council can contact the new council to seek their agreement to the rematch and to ensure the necessary checks are made and the new living arrangements are suitable.